 The UT System also is one of the largest employers in the state with 21,000 faculty – including Nobel laureates and members of National Academies – and more than 85,000 health care professionals, researchers and staff.

 In addition to world-class patient care, UT researchers are on the front lines of advancing treatments and therapies for deadly and debilitating diseases.
 Life-changing and life-saving research and invention of new technologies regularly place UT institutions among the top 10 world’s most innovative universities, according to Reuters and the National Academy of Inventors.
-Total research spending across the 14 UT institutions exceeds $3 billion annually, the most in Texas, and the second most nationally among public higher education systems.
+Total research spending across the 13 UT institutions exceeds $3 billion annually, and the UT System is No. 1 in Texas and No. 2 in the nation in federal research expenditures among public higher education systems.

 With the Texas population expected to grow dramatically in the years to come, the UT System will continue to lead in driving prosperity and health for the people of the Lone Star State.